BatchClayderman/LB-PEAKS/readme.md

 ## Citation

+This paper is named ``Lattice-based Public Key Encryption with Aorized Keyword Search: Construction, Implementation, and Applications`` at first.

-This paper is entitled ``Post-Quantum Searchable Encryption Supporting User-Authorization for Outsourced Data Management``.
+Subsequently, it is named ``Post-Quantum Searchable Encryption Supporting User-Authorization for Outsourced Data Management``.

 Please use the following BibTeX for citations.